Summer Mediterranean Farro Salad (Vegan)

 Suggested Pairings

-Perfect for late summer and early fall, this hearty Mediterranean-inspired salad unites chewy farro with a confetti of seasonal, colorful vegetables.
-Enjoy it as a side dish, a main course, or a make-ahead-friendly lunch.
+This hearty Mediterranean-inspired salad unites chewy farro with a confetti of seasonal vegetables.
+Enjoy this summer farro salad as a side dish, a main course, or a make-ahead lunch.

 Author: